-\end{enumerate} \end{theorem} We call the partition $\lambda(Q)$ defined in Theorem~\ref{thm:paramprimes} the {\em generic order partition of $Q$}.
+\item[(c)] If $Q, Q'$ are Poisson primes of $\Sa(\mf g)$ with $\lambda(Q) = \lambda(Q')$, then $Q\subseteq Q'$ iff $Y(Q) \supseteq Y(Q')$. \end{itemize} \end{theorem} We call the partition $\lambda(Q)$ defined in Theorem~\ref{thm:paramprimes} the {\em generic order partition of $Q$}, in other words the partition of a generic orbit in the associated variety.
 It is easy to check that the construction of Theorem~\ref{thm:paramprimes}(a) guarantees that a Poisson prime $Q$ is the kernel of the map

 where $\lambda = \lambda(Q)$.
 This provides the explicit inverse to the map $\Psi_\mf g$ of Theorem~\ref{thm:paramprimes}(b).